 Apple Music vs. Amazon Music: Music library

-It’s a dead heat for their respective lossless formats, too.
-Both Apple Music lossless and Amazon Music HD (which, remember, is now part of Amazon Music Unlimited) offer a choice between CD-quality 16-bit/44.1kHz and Hi-Res 24-bit/192kHz formats.
+Amazon Music HD (which, remember, is now part of Amazon Music Unlimited) offers a choice between CD-quality 16-bit/44.1kHz and Hi-Res 24-bit/192kHz formats.
 Just remember that on mobile devices, you’ll likely need an external DAC for the best possible quality.
-Our guide on how to play Hi-Res music on iPhone can help you find and set one up.
+Our guide on how to play Hi-Res music on iPhone can help you find and set one up, and check out the best iPhone audio upgrade we've tried.

 Apple Music vs. Amazon Music: Immersive sound